lymeo/lyflow/README.md

 ## Credits

-This workflow was created and implemented at Lymeo a French IT company.
+This workflow was created and implemented by Lymeo a French IT company.
 The main contributors being **Cortney Knorr** and **Antoine Murcia**.